Shi Gandang

 Shi Gandang (石敢当 (Shí Gǎndāng)) is a Chinese god and the protector of the home.
 He was originally a spirit sent down from Mount Tai by Bixia Yuanjun to protect ordinary people from evil spirits.

-As part of cultural tradition, there will also often be Taishan Shi Gandang stones set up near buildings and other places, in order to protect those places from evil spirits.
+As part of cultural tradition, there will also often be Taishan Shi Gandang stones, also known as shigandang, set up near buildings and other places, in order to protect those places from evil spirits.
 These are not to be confused with spirit tablets.